networknt/light-rest-4j/docs/content/tutorial/ms-chain.md

 ## Specifications

-Light-4j Microservices Framework encourages Design Driven API building and [OpenAPI Specification](https://github.com/OAI/OpenAPI-Specification) is the central piece to drive the runtime for security and validation.
+Light-rest-4j microservices framework encourages Design Driven API building and [OpenAPI Specification](https://github.com/OAI/OpenAPI-Specification) is the central piece to drive the runtime for security and validation.
 Also, the specification can be used to scaffold a running server project the first time so that developers